InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Experiments

 \subsection{Datasets}

 We used ScanNet V2 \cite{scannet} as a real-scene dataset during the qualitative study.
-ScanNet V2 contains RGB-D videos scanning 1,513 scenes from 707 unique indoor landscapes.
-Each scene was scanned using an iOS device externally attached with a Structure sensor.
-Since it used the rolling shutter method when capturing the images, ScanNet V2 often contains motion blur and other distortions as well as noisy depth measurements including holes and missing thin or transparent objects.
+The dataset used the rolling shutter method during image capture, resulting in motion blur, distortions, and noisy depth values, including holes and missing objects.

-To compare quantitative results against the baselines, we used 10 synthetic scenes from \cite{NeuralRGBD}.
+To compare quantitative results against the baseline methods, we used 10 synthetic scenes from \cite{NeuralRGBD}.
 They used indoor 3D models to photo-realistically render color and depth frames with ground truth camera trajectories.
 Depth frames were simulated with Kinect-like noises including holes and quantization noises.